 Despite seeming counterintuitive, exercise can help with that.
 The stronger your muscles are, the better they will handle frequent use on the job.

 This doesn’t mean you have to start running marathons or working out for an hour every day, but getting in a few strength exercises during your free time can be the ticket to keeping yourself healthy on the job and off.
 Not only that, added exercise is great for your mental well-being.

-Nurses do so much for others that it’s important to do something for yourself, too.
+Nurses do so much for others that it’s important to do something for themselves, too.
 This is, of course, true for everyone.
 But nursing is filled with people that sometimes don’t know how to treat themselves as well as they treat their patients.

 The nursing field has changed a lot over the years, as well.
 With new electronic health records, enhanced diagnostics, and smarter alarm systems, the job is getting more advanced and the learning curve and inconsistencies are still difficult to navigate.
 Instead of being bogged down by the stress of it all, treat yourself.